pdp10/sbpipe/docs/source/developer_manual.md

 - texlive-latex-extra

 By default the documentation is generated in html and LaTeX/PDF.
-Instruction for generating or cleaning SB pipe documentation are provided below.
+Instruction for generating or cleaning SBpipe documentation are provided below.

 To generate the source code documentation:
 ```